Maetran/RollTheDice/README.md

 # 🎲 RollTheDice

-RollTheDice ist ein leichtgewichtiges Multiplayer-Würfelspiel.
+RollTheDice is a lightweight multiplayer dice game.
-Verwendet **FastAPI** (Python) für das Backend und ein statisches HTML/JS-Frontend.
+Uses **FastAPI** (Python) for the backend and serves a static HTML/JS frontend.
-Läuft einfach in Docker – auf Raspberry Pi, Hetzner oder Docker Desktop.
+Runs easily in Docker – on Raspberry Pi, Hetzner, or Docker Desktop.

 ---

 ## 🚀 Features

-- Web-Lobby zum Erstellen/Beitreten von Spielen mit mehreren Spielern oder Teams
+- Web lobby to create/join games with multiple players or teams
-- Interaktives Frontend (HTML/JS) mit FastAPI
+- Interactive frontend (HTML/JS) with FastAPI
-- REST API + WebSocket Unterstützung
+- REST API + WebSocket support
-- Persistente Daten in `./data` (Bestenlisten, Statistiken)
+- Persistent data in `./data` (leaderboards, stats)
-- Läuft auf x86_64 und arm64 (Raspberry Pi)
+- Runs on x86_64 and arm64 (Raspberry Pi)
-- Progressive Web App (PWA) mit Offline-Unterstützung
+- Progressive Web App (PWA) with offline support
-- Chat-Funktion mit Emoji-Unterstützung
+- Built-in chat with emoji support
-- Detaillierte Spielstatistiken und Bestenlisten
+- Detailed game statistics and leaderboards

 ---